 Once your beans are done, turn the heat off and let it cool for a couple of hours.
-I use Ziploc 3 cup size freezer containers that I get from Walmart.
-I add 3 laddle scoops of just beans to all 3 then I add the juice to top them all off, then freeze.
-Take 1 container out in the am to thaw for that nights dinner!!
+I used a 3 cup size Ziploc freezer containers that I get from Walmart.
+I add 3 ladle scoops of just beans to all 3 then I add the juice to top them all off, then freeze.
+You can leave 1 out for that nights dinner!!
 You can place them in a small pot to warm up or microwave it.
 You may need to add some water because the juice will be thick.

 Here are a couple of pics of my plate of baked chicken, stuffing and some pork beans…I did do the re-frying of my pork beans!!:) These are great as a side dish, for breakfast or in a burrito!
 Seriously, they’ll go with anything but pasta and pizza….unless you’re an adventurous eater!
 LOL

 Please leave a comment and follow my blog for other projects, dishes and DIY posts!
 Have a great day people!